wch/extrafont/README.md

 If you want to use the TeX Computer Modern fonts in PDF files, also see the [fontcm](https://github.com/wch/fontcm) package.

+The extrafont package also makes it easier to use Windows TrueType fonts when creating bitmap files.

 # Using extrafont